humanexponent/interviews/full-stack/README.md

 ### Psychometric test

 Your task is to build a simple psychometric quiz.
+The test should be fetched using `/api/tests/:test_id` (in 'src/sagas/test.js'), which is executed after user clicks on a test tile.
 A test consists of multiple questions and each question has a set of possible answers.
 Have a look at mocked data in `mockedData.js` file.

 There's no correct answer to a personality test question.
 Each possible answer has a corresponding value, e.g. 'Strongly disagree' has a value of `0` and 'Strongly Agree' has a value of `4`.